-Candidates should be able to perform queries and updates to an LDAP client.
+Candidates should be able to perform queries and updates to an LDAP server.
+Also included is importing and adding items, as well as adding and managing users.

 LDAP utilities for data management and queries